On this page

 The system is now "up" — services are running, authd is creating tokens for users who sign in, FACS and KACS are enforcing access control, audit events are flowing through KMES.

-The fork-install-mitigate-exec pattern
+The fork-install-exec pattern

 The pattern is the most important thing peinit does, and it's worth pinning.
 The order of operations is deliberate: